Project Home Page

 - David McClure of Donegal Township (Lancaster) Pa.
 (From any of his six sons)

 - Francis McClure of Hanover Township Pa.
-(Any McClure Men that Descend of any of sons)
+(Any McClure Men that Descend of any of his sons)

 - Old John McClure of Letort Springs, Pa.
-(Any McClure Men that Descend of any of sons)
+(Any McClure Men that Descend from Old John) Two Men have been found todate!

 - Thomas McClure of the Westmoreland area of Pa near Wilkes-Barre, also of Tioga Point and Catherinstown area of NY